101 Ways to Get Your Wife to Submit…

 Ephesians 5:23 says,

 For the husband is the head of the wife even as Christ is the head of the church, his body, and is himself its Savior.
 Our current culture (even those within the church) describe “head” as “in charge of” but that is not the only understanding of the word.
 The word in the original Greek means literal “head.”
 It is used in reference mostly to decapitation and death.
-Yes, there is a hierarchy in marriage and men are held accountable for the family (check Genesis 2:18-24 and Genesis 3), yes wives are to submit to and respect their husbands – AND, you are called to “bring life” to your wife (as loss of the head implies loss of life).
+Yes, some theologians say there is a hierarchy in marriage and men are held accountable for the family (check Genesis 2:18-24 and Genesis 3), yes wives are told to submit to and respect their husbands – AND, you are called to “bring life” to your wife (as loss of the head implies loss of life).
+Laying your life down for your wife, which is Biblical, means you are dying to self to serve her.
+Hard for anyone to do for anyone, honestly.

-If you want your wife to struggle with hating you – demand she obey you.
+If you want your wife to struggle with hating you – demand she obey you or be controlling.

 She may comply, but if she’s doing so out of fear, she may become extremely depressed, commit suicide, or if she stops being afraid, she may leave you.